nicklockwood/FastCoding/README.md

     - (BOOL)preferFastCoding;

-Because FastCoding automatically supports NSCoding, any object that conforms to the NSCoding protocol (except for types that are explicitly supported by FastCoding) will be encoded using the NSCoding methods.
-This is better for compatibility purposes, but is slightly slower than using the FastCoding protocol.
+Because FastCoding automatically supports NSCoding, any object that conforms to the NSCoding protocol (except for types that are explicitly supported by FastCoding) will be encoded using the NSCoding methods by default.
+This is better for compatibility purposes, but may be signficantly slower than using the FastCoding protocol.
 If your class supports both NSCoding and FastCoding, and you would prefer FastCoder to use the FastCoding protocol, override this method and return YES (the default value is NO).

 Overriding Default FastCoding Behaviour